petedejoy/documentation/v2/clickstream/destinations/facebook-pixel.md

 Put your Facebook Pixel ID into your Astronomer account and give your new connection a unique name.

+With that, just click `Save` to activate your pipeline.

 ### Additional Features

 **Standard Events**